 Kaltschale Recipe

-One thing about German Fruit Soup or Kaltschale, like German Cakes, it’s not super sweet (in fact, my older daughter suggested that next time I add Rhubarb to give it more bite.
-I used Lemon Juice, and not too much sugar.
-It’s not sour, but also not fruit topping sweet.
+One thing about German Fruit Soup or Kaltschale, like German Cakes, is it’s not overly sweet.
+I used Lemon Juice and not too much sugar to give it a punch.
+It’s not sour, but also not as sweet as compote.
+In fact, my older daughter suggested that next time, I should add Rhubarb to give it more bite.

-This recipe uses Tapioca as a thickener... mostly because my younger daughter loves Bubble Tea, and I thought I could convince to try if there were Tapioca balls inside.
-She ate a whole bowl with gusto.
-You can thicken with tapioca or corn starch… or even puree half of the fruit with a stick blender.
+My mother’s recipe uses tapioca as a thickener, which appealed to my younger daughter, who loves Bubble Tea.
+You can thicken it with tapioca or cornstarch or even puree half of the fruit with an immersion blender.

-Fresh fruit is good, frozen fruit works well (I had a bag of frozen berries from Costco, and another bag of frozen pitted cherries from a different project) This is your chance to be creative.
-Use what fruit you have (except bananas…bananas are yucky).
+Fresh fruit is good, and frozen fruit works well.
+I had a bag of frozen berries from Costco and another bag of frozen pitted cherries from a different project.
+This is your chance to be creative.
+Use whatever fruit you have (except bananas; bananas are not good in this soup AT ALL).

-Cook it up in the morning, then set the soup in the refrigerator to cool all day.
+Cook it up in the morning, then set the soup aside in the refrigerator to cool throughout the day.
 Dinner is done.

 Serve Chilled Fruit Soup

-Serve Chilled fruit soup alone, or with some Vanilla Yogurt or Vanilla Sauce… maybe sprinkle on some toasted nuts.
+Serve Chilled fruit soup alone or with a dollop of Vanilla Yogurt, Vanilla Sauce, or a sprinkle of toasted nuts.
 Kaltschale is a light and refreshing meal for those hot summer days.

-(OK, yes, I realize that for many people, the thought of a cold fruit soup for dinner just isn’t enough.
-Maybe serve Schnitten or a Salad along with it… or some cheese and bread.
-Or just serve it for dessert)
+(OK, yes, I realize that for many people, the thought of a cold fruit soup for dinner isn’t enough.
+Perhaps serve Schnitten or a salad alongside it, or some cheese and bread.
+Or serve it for a healthy dessert)

 Kaltschale Recipe - Cold Berry Fruit Soup